edriso/munajaa/README.md

   <img src="src/assets/heart-logo.svg" alt="Munajat" width="64" height="64">
 </div>

-## What is Munajat?
+## What is Munajaa?

-Munajat (مناجاة) means "whispering to God" - intimate conversations with Allah.
+Munajat/Munajat (مناجاة) means "whispering to God" - intimate conversations with Allah.
 This app helps you track your daily spiritual activities and stay connected to your faith.

 ## Features